 But, you are in luck.
 There are already a lot of CBD oil products that don’t include THC.
 Just look for products made from CBD Isolate or a CBD of a Broad Spectrum.

 You have done your homework, did all the research on CBD and are eager to try it?
 Here are a few tips on how you should proceed:

 - Discuss all potential CBD treatments with your doctor.
 This is the most important step if you are already on pain medication.

 - Dig deeper into CBD companies.
 Only buy stuff from companies that have been tested by third-party labs.

 - Dose carefully.
 You have to find the dose that fits you, so take your time and build up the dosage slowly.

-Find which type of CBD works best for you.
+Finally, check out our list of best cbd suppliers to find which type of CBD works best for you.